 What Do Chiropractors Treat?

-Chiropractors use a variety of noninvasive treatments to treat a variety of conditions.
+Chiropractic care uses a variety of non-invasive treatments to treat a variety of conditions.

 Conditions treated most often by Chiropractors: